-At its southern end, a small segment of the original stadium was recently opened to the public after six years of restoration.
+At its southern end, a small segment of the original stadium remains along with a 12th-century tower known as the Torre della Moletta.

 Here you can explore the corridors that led to the tiered seating, as well as shops, taverns, even latrines.
-Overlooking everything is the Torre della Moletta, a medieval tower built in the 12th century.
+Overlooking everything is the medieval Torre della Moletta.

 Chariot races were held at the Circo as far back as the 4th century BC, but it wasn’t until Trajan rebuilt it after the AD 64 fire that it reached its maximum grandeur.